Your Questions answered

 • CYP2C19 acts on 15% of drugs in clinical use

 Pharmaceutical companies routinely use pharmacogenomic (PGx) tests in clinical trials to identify and exclude people for whom the drug will be dangerous or ineffective or to better understand the efficacy of their clinical drug candidates.
-Medical centers around the world are using PGx tests on patients to avoid serious drug side effects, reduce trial-and-error, and achieve more efficacious prescribing.
+Medical centers around the world are using PGx tests on patients to avoid serious drug side effects and achieve more efficacious prescribing.
 PGx testing is a crucial part of precision medicine, and with our patient/provider-friendly report, you can have a more informed discussion about your medication program.

-Commercial insurance coverage is very limited but varies by plan and provider.
+Commercial insurance coverage is limited but varies by plan and provider.
 They may cover PGx testing in some diagnostic situations including adverse drug reactions or lack of response to medication, pain management, cancer management, and management of many co-morbid conditions.

 GINA is a U.S. federal law that protects against genetic discrimination in the workplace and through one’s health insurance.
 It also safeguards individual and family privacy of genetic information.
 With new advances in science, technology, and data management, GINA plays a vital role in establishing a baseline of protection for all Americans against discrimination.
 See links below for additional details.